 Use Teal’s AI Resume Builder to quickly compare the skills in the job posting to the skills in your resume.
 Make sure to add any relevant experience to your customized resume.

-Here's more on whether you should create a new resume for every single role you apply to or simply tailor an existing resume.
+Here's more on whether you should create a new resume for every single role you apply to or simply tailor an existing one by matching your resume to a job description.

 Addressing a Layoff on Your Resume